MUSHROOM SAUSAGE STRATA

 • 1 medium onion, diced

-• 1 C plant milk (I use oat)
+• 1 cup plant milk (plain and unsweetened)

 DIRECTIONS:

-1. Heat a large sauté or cast-iron pan on medium-high heat.
-Once hot, add the 2 tablespoons of olive oil.
+1. Heat your pan: Place a large sauté or cast-iron pan over medium-high heat.
+Once hot, add 2 tablespoons of olive oil.

-2. When the oil is hot (not smoking) add cut sausages and saute until golden brown- about 2-3 minutes on each side.
+2. Cook the sausage: When the oil is hot (but not smoking), add the sliced sausages.
+Cook until golden brown, about 2-3 minutes on each side.

-3. Remove the sausage from the pan (leaving the oil) and set aside on a plate.
+• Remove from the pan (leave the oil behind) and set aside on a plate.

-4. Add onions and mushrooms and saute until the mushrooms are slightly golden and the onions have become translucent.
+3. Sauté the veggies: Add the onions and mushrooms to the same pan.
+Cook until the mushrooms are slightly golden and the onions turn translucent.

-6. Sprinkle in ½ -¾ teaspoon of kosher salt (depending on your taste and the saltiness of your sausage), a few cracks of black pepper, and soy sauce- give the mixture a stir, then add in the spinach.
+4. Season: Add ½ - ¾ teaspoon of kosher salt (adjust to taste based on the saltiness of your sausage), a few cracks of black pepper, and a splash of soy sauce.
+Stir to combine.

-10. Add half of the torn bread pieces to the bottom of a 10.5” x 7.5” ceramic pan (or add the mixture to the large cast-iron pan you’ve been cooking in), then add half the sausage mixture, and half the shredded cheese.
+• Place half of the torn bread pieces in the bottom of a 10.5” x 7.5” ceramic baking dish (or use the same cast-iron pan).

-11. Repeat again with the bread, sausage mixture, and cheese until the pan is full.
+• Repeat with the remaining bread, sausage mixture, and cheese.

-12. In a separate bowl (or a liquid measuring cup) mix together the milk, Dijon mustard, ½ teaspoon of salt, and the liquid plant egg- pour over the strata mixture to coat.
+8. Prepare the liquid mixture: In a bowl or measuring cup, whisk together the plant milk, Dijon mustard, ½ teaspoon of salt, and the liquid plant-based egg.

-13. Press the mixture down gently with your hands or a spoon to make sure all of the strata is soaked.
+9. Pour over the strata: Evenly pour the liquid mixture over the layers in the baking dish.
+Gently press down with your hands or a spoon to make sure the bread is fully soaked.

 Storage and Use